RovierrHQ/Rovierr/.ruler/bts.md

 # Better-T-Stack Project Rules

-This is a my-better-t-app-cl project created with Better-T-Stack CLI.
+This is a rovierr project created with Better-T-Stack CLI.

 ## Project Structure

 This is a monorepo with the following structure:

 - **`apps/server/`** - Backend server (Hono)